Oli set to be reappointed as Nepal PM as Opposition fails to muster majority support | Politics

 President Bidya Devi Bhandari had asked the Opposition parties to come up with the support of majority lawmakers to form a new government by 9 PM on Thursday after Oli lost a crucial trust vote in the House of Representatives on Monday.

-However, as the deadline which ended at 9:00 pm on Thursday, the NC-Maoist Centre alliance has its hopes crashing down as disgruntled Nepal-Khanal faction of the ruling CPN-UML did not forward their resignation, which they had been claiming to do for long as a bargaining chip with embattled former prime minister Oli.
+Nepali Congress and Maoist Centre have 61 and 49 seats in the lower house.
+Their combined strength was 110, which is insufficient to win majority vote.
+At present 136 votes are needed to form a majority government.
+JSP has 32 seats in the House.
+If JSP had extended support Deuba would get chance to claim for PM.

-As the time accorded by the President gradually runs out and the deadline approaches, it can well be assumed that Oli is all set to make a comeback, emerging victorious in this Game of Thrones, as the country grapples with unprecedented rise in Covid-19 cases and corresponding fatalities as the second wave of the pandemic rages on, The Himalayan Times newspaper commented.
+The UML has 121 seats in the 275 member House.
+Madhav Nepal faction with 28 MPs had decided not to tender enmasse resignation after caretaker Prime Minister Oli and Nepal had inked a deal on Thursday.
+Oli withrew the action taken against four UML leaders including Nepal and assured to address their other demands.
+If 28 UML MPs had resigned, the total strength of the House of Representatives would be reduced to 243.
+Currently there are 271 valid members in the House.
+If they had resigned only 122 votes would be sufficient to stake claim for majority government.

-Nepali Congress president Sher Bahadur Deuba and CPN-Maoist Centre chairman Pushpakamal Dahal ''Prachanda'' held a meeting on Thursday at the former's residence at Budhanilkantha in the outskirts of Kathmandu to discuss the formation of the new government.
+Earlier, Nepali Congress president Deuba and CPN-Maoist Centre chairman ''Prachanda'' held a meeting at the former's residence to discuss the formation of the new government.

 Earlier, Baburam Bhattarai, a senior leader of JSP-N, said all parties needed to form a new national coalition government and hold elections in one year.